 Plaque Attacks and Tangled Webs continued...

-But whether beta amyloid and tau are the causes of Alzheimer's disease.
-The question is at what point in the cascade of events these things
+But whether beta amyloid and tau are the causes of Alzheimer's disease or a result of it is still unclear.

+"Clearly, beta-amyloid and tau pathology are part of the disease.
+The question is at what point in the cascade of events these things come into the picture," Alzheimer's disease research pioneer Zaven Khatchaturian, PhD, tells WebMD.

 Khatchaturian says instead of attacking late-stage features of the disease, it might be possible to intervene at an earlier step, before the normal brain protein known as amyloid precursor protein (APP) is transformed into the abnormal form beta amyloid.